michellab/RBFE-Benchmark/pipeline/README.md

 ### Outline of folders:

-pipeline_notebooks - notebooks and scripts for starting and analysing the pipeline
+**pipeline_notebooks** - notebooks and scripts for starting and analysing the pipeline

-python - contains all the code
+**python** - contains all the code for running the pipeline

 ### Outline of the pipeline:

 After the initial setup of the pipeline (pipeline_notebooks folder), a main folder with the settings in `execution_model` should have been created.
 This contains the `ligands.dat`, `network.dat`, `protocol.dat`, and `analysis_protocol.dat` that can be edited as required.
 In the main folder, running: `bash run_all_slurm.sh` will start the entire pipeline for a slurm workload manager in a series of dependencies.
-The run_*_slurm scripts generated in the `scripts` folder may need to be adjusted depending on the slurm cluster and resources available.
-After all the runs are finished, they can be analysed in a jupyter notebook following the example in the pipeline_notebooks folder.
+The `run_*_slurm` scripts generated in the `scripts` folder may need to be adjusted depending on the slurm cluster and resources available.
+After all the runs are finished, they can be analysed in a jupyter notebook following the example in the `pipeline_notebooks` folder.

 The workflow and scripts are outlined in the figure below: